-Everyone’s mantras and goals will be unique, but will help keep you on track with what matters.
+Using mantras and goals to keep you on track with what really matters.

 A few years ago, I started to create a Life Crafting notebook.
-It was created simply using the Notes app on my iPhone to jot down things I wanted to remember to better my life.
+It sounds important, but it was simply created using the Notes app on my phone to jot down things I wanted to remember to better my life.

-My Life Crafting notebook now includes various different tidbits of things that I wanted to remember to enact in my life.
-Everything from Life Mantras, and goals, to date night Ideas, to quotes I like, and key highlights from books I have read (much of it has now landed on this site).
+My Life Crafting notebook has evolved to include various tidbits of things that I wanted to remember to enact in my life including my Life Mantras, life goals, date night ideas, quotes I like, and key highlights from books I have read (much of it has now landed on this site).